Chevrolet big-block engine: Mark II

-The so-called Mystery Motor, known internally as the Mark II or Mark IIS, is a race-only engine produced for the 1963 season.
+The "Mystery Motor", known internally as the Mark II or Mark IIS, is a race-only engine produced for the 1963 season.
 Development began with a 409 cuin version (Mark II) and ended with a 396 cuin variant; however only the 427 cuin engine (Mark IIS) was ever raced.
 It gained its nickname due to the speeds cars equipped with it attained during its debut, being considerably faster than the well known W-series powered cars.
 The engine was first used in Mickey Thompson's Z-06 Corvettes at Daytona in the 1963 Daytona 250 Miles – American Challenge Cup, and then in 1963 Daytona 500 where the number 13 car, driven by Johnny Rutherford, finished four laps down (in ninth place), with the top five cars being the heavier 1963 Ford Galaxie 500's.
 This "secret" engine was a unique design incorporating aspects of both the W-series and the mid-1965 introduced Mark IV, referred to in sales literature as the "Turbo-Jet V8".